 The GENCODE consortium convened almost ten years ago with the aim of annotating gene regions for the ENCODE project and has resulted in an invaluable resource that is widely used (see above).
 This enduring collaboration has four fundamental components: (1) a comprehensive gene annotation pipeline; (2) an integrated approach to pseudogene identification and classification; (3) a set of computational methods to evaluate and enhance gene annotation; and (4) complementary experimental pipelines for validation and functional annotation.
 These fundamental components work in concert through various defined feedback loops to ensure that the right information is used in the right part of the project at the right time.
 The individual components and their integrated connections will be leveraged for the continued annotation of human and mouse and extended as appropriate based on the outcomes of the pilot projects.
 For all activities the focus and overall goal of GENCODE is the annotation of all evidence-based gene features at high accuracy.

 Over the last four years, GENCODE completed a full first pass manual annotation of the human genome, conducted extensive QC on the annotation, and investigated promising novel data types and data sets.
-Going forward, the annotation of human genome sequence will follow a similar path of testing new data types and extension of existing data types into new cell-lines, tissues, and developmental stages generated within the GENCODE consortium, by other collaborators and deposited in the public repositories.
+Going forward, the annotation of human genome sequence will follow a similar path of testing new data types and extending the existing data types into new cell-lines, tissues, and developmental stages generated within the GENCODE consortium, by other collaborators, and deposited in the public repositories.
 GENCODE will develop annotation strategies to utilize them optimally and integrate them into our workflows to identify missing features and improve and update the existing annotation.
 Combining multiple novel datasets will allow us to formalize our guidelines for edge-case resolution, while the large volumes of new data with direct relevance to gene annotation will require our continued development of methods to provide direct computational assistance to manual annotation downstream of the alignment and prediction steps.

 The GENCODE annotation of the mouse reference genome is less complete than that of the human reference genome.
 As such, mouse will benefit from further manual annotation as part of our continuing annotation effort.
 We will continue traditional manual annotation for mouse, both chromosome-by-chromosome and from targeted lists of genes and gene families, to ensure consistency with human annotation and support comparative analysis between the two species.
 However, we will also be able to rapidly adopt the updated methods piloted in human in order to retain as similar standards of annotation as possible for the two genomes, given the likely differences in the experimental datasets that are produced for them.
 In particular, human has much more experimental data, but mouse has access to tissues and developmental datasets that are unavailable to human researchers.